 Whether you’re looking to deploy TrueNAS 25.04 or help shape the future of TrueNAS, now is the perfect time to engage with our growing community.
 Download your copy of TrueNAS Community Edition today and join thousands of users already benefiting from True Data Freedom.
 Visit the TrueNAS Community Forums or connect with us on social media to share your experiences and insights.

-The post TrueNAS 25.04.0: Fangtooth is RELEASED appeared first on TrueNAS - Welcome to the Open Storage Era.
+The post TrueNAS 25.04.0: Fangtooth is RELEASED appeared first on TrueNAS - Open Enterprise Storage.

 ]]>